paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ### Inspect the Native Image Tools Version

-The exact Native Image Toolkit version that was contributed to a given image can be read from the Bill-of-Materials.
+The exact Native Image version that was contributed to a given image can be read from the Bill-of-Materials.

 **Example** Inspecting the JRE Version